waitinfuture/emapreduce/intl.en-US/Quick Start/Create E-MapReduce/Create a cluster.md

         -   **VSwitch**: Select a zone for VSwitch under the corresponding VPC.
 If no VSwitch is available in this zone, then you must create a new one.
         -   **Security group name**: Generally, no security group exists when you create a cluster for the first time.
 Enter a name to create a new security group.
 If you already have a security group in use, you can choose to use it directly here.
     -   Cluster configuration
         -   **High availability**: When enabled, two master instances in the Hadoop cluster are used to ensure the availability of the Resource Manager and Name Node.
-HBase clusters supports high availability by default.
+HBase clusters support high availability by default.
 When enabled, a master instance is used to ensure high availability.
         -   Master node
             -   **Master instance type**: Select an instance type as required.
 For information about instance types, see [Instance type families](../../../../intl.en-US/Product Introduction/Instance type families.md#).
             -   **System disk type**: Select a disk as required.